sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 14: Requesting for approval.</figcaption>
 </figure>

-Step 15: Once the pull request is merged, your changes will go live.
+Step 15: Once the review is approved, send an email to content-approver to publish the content.
+Once published, your changes will go live.
 Congratulations!
 You have just published your first documentation successfully.

 <figure style="text-align: center">
   <img